 Givottam will be remembered for his kind, patient, and loving nature and the way in which he prioritized family above all, exemplified by the care he showed his wife through her long battle with cancer.
 He was a proud and devoted father who instilled in his daughter the importance of strength and courage, which he showed throughout his life and in particular when he left his beloved home in India to pursue greater opportunities for himself and his family.
 He had a knack for optimism, always finding the positive even in difficult situations.
 He showed consistent gratitude for the opportunities he had been given in life, a tireless work ethic, and a strong belief in paying it forward by showing kindness and generosity to others in need.

 Private funeral services were held on Friday, May 24th.
 In lieu of flowers, donations made to Asha for Education, In Loving Memory of Givottam Kamat, https://registryofhope.ashanet.org/memorial-givottam/, would be greatly appreciated.
 Asha for Education is a volunteer-run, nonprofit organization whose mission is to catalyze socioeconomic change in India by supporting educational access and opportunities for underprivileged children and young adults.
 Arrangements are by Agra Cremation - (800) 839-2005.

-To plant a tree in memory of Givottam S. Kamat, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Givottam S. Kamat, please visit our floral store.